 Here are a few easy ways to reduce clutter in your bathroom:

-- Remove everything one cupboard at a time and put items where you can see them, like on the counter
+• Remove everything from one cupboard at a time and put items where you can see them, like on the counter

 Use cute baskets to organize your vanity and reward yourself for all the hard work with a candle-lit bath!